diegoalvis/mac_initializer_script/README.md

 * <b>jenv.sh</b>: Install [jenv](https://github.com/gcuisinier/jenv) for managing the versions of Java.

 * <b>phantomenv.sh</b>: Install [phantomenv](https://github.com/boxen/phantomenv) for managing the versions of PhantomJS.

+* <b>hosts.sh</b>: Set a hosts file for blocking malware, adware, and other irritants.
+This script take a hosts file copy from templates dir and put it into /etc/hosts path.
+For more info about this visit [StevenBlack hosts repository](https://github.com/StevenBlack/hosts).

 * <b>dotfiles_configuration.sh</b>: This file is run with the zsh shell rather than the bash console.
 It copies the templates in the templates directory to a directory in the `$HOME` directory called dotfiles.
 In this directory, is created a git repository and the templates are symlinked to the actual configuration files.
 In this way, any change done to the files in the `~/dotfiles` directory will be reflected directly in the configuration files and will be also under control version.